 4. The house itself, which had been built some eighty years before, by a father for his daughter.
 The expectation had been that her future husband would finish the house.
 The daughter had never married, however, and she had lived in the house, as it was, for the rest of her life.

-This story obviously pleased my employer, who was familiar with this local custom.
+This story obviously pleased my employer, who was already familiar with this local custom.
 "Most of the half houses did get finished, of course," she said, "but they were always designed and built so that they didn't need the other half in order to stand for a long time."

 Dinner passed without incident, and then Phyllis suggested that we adjourn to the living room (which was the other half of the same room, of course) and "talk shop" while she made coffee.
 She attempted to discourage me from helping her to clear the table, but she was not entirely successful.